Hubba hubba, dooba dooba, the fired up and thrilled and excited Rush Limbaugh here on the cutting edge of societal evolution.

 Yes, they do.

-They won't invite them to their parties, and they won't show up at their rallies.
+They won't invite them to their parties, and they won't show up at their rallies, but they do speak their language when it's time.

-Their influence, the kook, the kook base, their influence is reflected in democratic votes against everything from the Central American free trade agreement to the Supreme Court nomination of John Roberts.
+Their influence, the Kook, the Kook base, their influence is reflected in Democratic votes against everything from the Central American Free Trade Agreement to the Supreme Court nomination of John Roberts.

-Then he goes on to say that uh the perception that the Democrats are weak on confronting terrorism and hostile to the culture of the deeply religious has cost the party dearly, especially among married women and Catholics.
+Then he goes on to say that the perception that the Democrats are weak on confronting terrorism and hostile to the culture of the deeply religious has cost the party dearly, especially among married women and Catholics.

 They're not going to moderate on this.

-Broder thinks that they can.
+Broder thinks that they can, but they can't.

-It's gonna be that hard.
+It's going to be that hard.

-You know, you if you're a guy in the audience and I say to you, you know what?
+If you're a guy in the audience and I say to you, you know what?

 If you can become a girl, you could have a baby.